Keep up to date with our conversation on social media.

 Unfortunately today’s technology has devised a way to feed plants by providing manufactured nutritional elements in the form of water soluble nitrogen, phosphate and potassium also known as NPK.
 These modern fertilisers are water soluble and enter the plants through the drinking roots rather than the feeder roots.
 Under these circumstances NPK fertilisers leave their residues stored in the vacuoles of plant cells.
 These vacuoles become saturated with undesirable elements like phosphates, heavy metals and herbicides, instead of the positive storage space they should offer the plant.

-This is a good reason to do best to use natural and organic products in our gardens as what you put in the soil ultimately ends up in you.
+This is a good reason to do best to use natural and organic products on your farm as what you put in the soil ultimately ends up in you.

 WANT TO LEARN MORE ABOUT MUNASH?